EternityForest/barrel.css/README.md

 ### .undecorated
 Remove borders, backgrounds, shadows, and backdrop filters.

+### .border

+Puts a border on the element, with the usual width, color, and radius.

 ### .flex-row
 Makes a class into a flex container.
 It will wrap, and have row orientation with margin between elements.